hajareljanah/testrepo/README.md

 # testrepo
 ## Editing the file

-Its a öarkdown file in this repository.
+Its a markdown file in this repository.